[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 • Lake Pichola is situated in Udaipur city in the Indian state of Rajasthan.

-• Pichola lake is an artificial freshwater lake.
+• Pichola Lake is an artificial freshwater lake.

 • Two islands, Jag Niwas and Jag Mandir are located within Pichola Lake